 George McKann is of counsel in the Corporate and Securities Practice Group , Drinker Biddle & Reath LLP who concentrates his practice in the counseling of corporations, directors and special committees in corporate governance matters and general disclosure obligations.
 He is past Chair of the firm’s International Practice Group and past president of The World Law Group, an international network of independent firms located in major commercial cities around the world.

 Bruce Proctor is currently a consultant on business strategy and development.
 He served for 26 years as in-house counsel and advisor to corporate executive management in Fortune 500 and Global 500 corporations.
 Most recently, he was Senior Vice President and General Counsel, Global IP at Diageo NA.

 LUCY REED, ESQ.

-Lucy Reed is global head of the international arbitration group Freshfields Bruckhaus Deringer LLP.
+Lucy Reed is the Director of the Singapore Centre for International Law and a Professor of Law at the National University of Singapore.
 She also serves on the Governing Body of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), and the Governing Council of the International Council for Commercial Arbitration (ICCA).
 She was formerly the President of the American Society of International Law and the Chair of the Institute for Transactional Arbitration.
-Ms Reed’s international experience is extensive.
+Ms. Reed’s international experience is extensive.
+She most recently served as the global head of the international arbitration group Freshfields Bruckhaus Deringer LLP.
 She sat on the Eritrea-Ethiopia Claims Commission and directed the Claims Resolution Tribunal for Dormant Accounts in Switzerland.
-Before joining the firm, she was the first general counsel for the Korean Peninsula Energy Development Organization and, while with the U.S. State Department, the U.S. agent to the Iran-U.S. Claims Tribunal.
+She was also the first general counsel for the Korean Peninsula Energy Development Organization and, while with the U.S. State Department, the U.S. agent to the Iran-U.S. Claims Tribunal.

 PATRICK N.Z.
 RONA, ESQ., VLS ‘92